Anne Ogilvie

 Gradually but progressively, with the death of her oldest sister, Marie Siemens, Aunt Aunt’s accumulated excruciating guilt exacerbated her trauma, gradually suffering a sublime withdrawal of self-obliteration, an obvious infirmity developing into a disabling reclusiveness, an anergia, that medical science identifies as psychosomatic.
 By the early 1960’s her condition was bleedingly obvious at a glance.
 Her countenance and demeanor exhibited all the classic symptoms of schizophrenia, including low self esteem, feelings of inadequacy and high levels of surface anger.
 It is inconceivable that anyone meeting her could not instantly recognize her highly visible Schizophrenia.

 Pathologically by 1970, Aunt Anne sank into a deeply depressive state with occasional bursts of manic screaming bouts at invisible ghosts – likely that of her deceased mother who had openly suggested Aunt Anne may have been responsible for the car accident that killed her father.
 She was protesting her innocence.
+Her cognitive impairment was immediately obvious.

 Throughout the seventies, Aunt Anne was cared for by her remaining sisters and devoted but dominating husband, Fred, and his family, a sister Mary and brother Bill and as mentioned above her brother Ben.

 In 1978, when her husband dies, Aunt Anne is immediately taken care of by her brother Ben, living in Winnipeg.
 She has no interest in returning to their house and asks her brother-in-law, Bill Ogilvie, to sell it and all its contents.
-Instead, since there is no Will, Uncle Jake, in his typical overbearing and controlling manner over rides her wishes, convincing Fred Ogilvie’s family to give up their share of the estate to invest for Aunt Anne’s institutional care.
+Instead, since there is no Will, Uncle Jake, in his typical overbearing and controlling manner, over rides her wishes, convincing Fred Ogilvie’s family to give up their share of the estate to invest for Aunt Anne’s institutional care.
 Obviously she is totally incapacitated as her expressed wishes are ignored and she plays no part in any decisions of settling her affairs or her future.

 After a week in Carman, with her Sister, Susan, another week in Winnipeg with her brother Ben, after Christmas, a week with her twin brother Jake in Halbstadt, it is decided she will be placed in an old age care center in Altona.
 During the first night, in a totally out of character aggressive act, she attempts to smother another resident for disturbing her, so she is sent to Winkler for a psychiatric assessment for six weeks.
 She is clinically diagnosed as a Schizophrenic with a pessimistic prognosis.
 She is prescribed medication to sedate her to avoid further surface anger attacks.